Sabahatt/react-video-editor/demo-script.md

 ---

-## PART 4: AI FEATURES THAT ENHANCE (2:15 - 3:15)
+## PART 5: AI FEATURES THAT ENHANCE (2:45 - 3:30)
 **[Screen: Highlight AI panels in sidebar]**

 **Voiceover:**
 "AI is powerful when it enhances your content, not when it dominates it.
-Let's see how Adify uses AI intelligently."
+Let's see how this uses AI intelligently."

-### AI Voice (2:15 - 2:40)
+### AI Voice (2:45 - 3:10)
 **[Action: Click AI Voice panel]**
 **[Screen: Show voice generation interface]**